johnwargo/Path-Test-2024/readme.md

 I'm working on a Delphi 12 application running on 64 bit Windows 11.
 My application needs to read the Path from the registry (both the user and System path) and my application can read the User path, but not the System path.

-I used Tools -> Options -> Manifest to require admin provelidges to execute the program and when I run the app it prompts me to authorize Admin mode, so I know that part of it is working.
-I've scoured the Internet for days looking for a solution for this and I've tried every option I can find (Embarcadero's web site being down this week made all of this more difficult as many articles I find reference docs there) and every time, the code successfully opens the specified key (SYSTEM\CurrentControlSet\Control\Session Manager\Environment) but can't read any properties there (like the `path` property).
+I used Tools -> Options -> Manifest to require admin privileges to execute the program and when I run the app it prompts me to authorize Admin mode, so I know that part of it is working.

+I've scoured the Internet for days looking for a solution for this and I've tried every option I can find (Embarcadero's web site being down this week made all of this more difficult as many articles I find reference docs there) and every time, the code successfully opens the specified key (`SYSTEM\CurrentControlSet\Control\Session Manager\Environment`) but can't read any properties there (like the `path` property).

+I even tried populating a `TStringList` with all of the properties under the key using

-I created a sample application that demonstrates this, you can find it at
+I created a sample application that demonstrates this, you can find it at https://github.com/johnwargo/Path-Test-2024.

 ```pascal
 procedure PopulateList(pathList: TListBox; source: String; rootKey: HKEY;